 - a.
-The central procurement enterprise is charged with procuring goods and services for agencies by Iowa Code chapter 8A.
-The chief operating officer of the enterprise is appointed by the director and directs the work of the enterprise.
+Activity-based costing; - b.
+Accounts payable, purchasing, human resources, and administrative support; - c.
+Financial reporting and budget; and - d.
+Accounts receivable, billing, collections, and customer resource management. - 1.4(7) Central procurement and fleet services enterprise.
+The chief operating officer of the enterprise is appointed by the director and directs the work of the enterprise. - a.
+The central procurement bureau is charged with procuring goods and services for agencies pursuant to Iowa Code chapter 8A.
 These rules and applicable Iowa Code sections apply to the purchase of goods and services of general use by any unit of the state executive branch, except any agencies or instrumentalities of the state exempted by law. - b.
-The central procurement enterprise shall manage statewide purchasing and electronic procurement, including managing procurement of commodities, equipment and services for all state agencies not exempted by law.
+The central procurement bureau shall manage statewide purchasing and electronic procurement, including managing procurement of commodities, equipment and services for all state agencies not exempted by law. - c.
+The fleet services bureau is responsible for the management of vehicular risk and travel requirements for state agencies not exempted by law.